Omegapy/My-Academics-Portfolio/Graphics-and-Visualization-CSC405/README.md

 This program creates a simple rotating colored 3D cube using WebGL.
 The user can rotate the cube along the X, Y, and Z axes and move it up, down, left, and right.
 The user can also pause and restart the rotation while still moving the cube.
+This program visits the concepts of transformation in computer graphics, more specifically quaternion rotation and translation.

 -----------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------